 7 Polygamy and Polyamory in the Era of The Bachelor: Intersectional Observations Regarding Religion, Media, and Society

-Michelle Mueller teaches Religion & Ethnography, Sociology of Religion, and other courses at Santa Clara University.
-She is a Faculty Fellow of the college’s Center for the Arts and Humanities.
+Michelle Mueller teaches religion and ethnography, sociology of religion, and other courses at Santa Clara University.
+She is a faculty fellow of the college’s Center for the Arts and Humanities.